openagri-eu/OpenAgri-IrrigationManagement/CONTRIBUTE.md

-# Contributing to Weather Service
+# Contributing to Irrigation Management Service

 We’re excited that you’re interested in contributing to Irrigation Management Service! 🎉 This project is licensed under the EUPL v1.2 and welcomes contributors of all backgrounds and experience levels.